versity/versitygw/tests/README.md

 ```
 8. Set `BUCKET_ONE_NAME` and `BUCKET_TWO_NAME` to the desired names of your buckets.
 If you don't want them to be created each time, set `RECREATE_BUCKETS` to `false`.
 9. In the root repo folder, run single test group with `VERSITYGW_TEST_ENV=<env file> tests/run.sh <options>`.
 To print options, run `tests/run.sh -h`.
 To run all tests, run `VERSITYGW_TEST_ENV=<env file> tests/run_all.sh`.

+### S3 Backend

+Instructions are mostly the same; however, testing with the S3 backend requires two S3 accounts.
+Ideally, these are two real accounts, but one can also be a dummy account that versity uses internally.

 ## Instructions - Running With Docker